JessRascal/pm-portfolio/src/assets/markdown/my-approach/hand-off.md

 #### Hand-Off to the Development Team

-I will now brief the development team on what we are looking to create as we carry out our **Sprint Planning Meeting**.
+It's now time for the development team to take the lead.

-As a team, we will review the user stories, create tasks with estimated durations, and then decide what we can complete in the first/next sprint.
+As a team we carry out a **Sprint Planning Meeting** where we review the user stories (in priority order), create tasks to get the work done with estimated times, and then decide what we can complete in the next sprint.

 Seen as the development team will have been involved in various steps up until this point, there shouldn’t be any major surprises about what we are planning to develop.